 Currently, within New Brunswick, existing programs generally focus on youth pathways into skilled trades, with some initiatives targeting women and Indigenous peoples, and fewer focused on Newcomers and Francophones.
+Existing programs for persons with disabilities are generalized for the full workforce, rather than being skilled trades specific.
 Programs tend to be region-specific and scattered, and they could provide more benefit to the industry if they were to be both expanded and centralized, limiting any redundancy of supports being offered.
 Furthermore, impact data from existing programs is inaccessible and limits our ability to track progress.